Here’s a round-up of natural supplements and treatments like herbs, spices, and plants that could effectively treat dog arthritis and joint pain.

 Although there are helpful chemically composed medications to control the pain (like NSAIDs) as well as other proven pain relief options for dogs, going natural can sometimes be best.

-Turmeric is famous for its medicinal properties.
-Humans since the ancient times have been using turmeric spice to treat all sorts of body pain and inflammation and apparently, it's also effective for pets.
+Humans, since ancient times, have been using turmeric spice to treat all sorts of body pain and inflammation, and apparently, it's also effective for pets.

 For example, one of the more notable studies of turmeric for dogs was a randomized, double-blind, placebo-controlled trial with arthritic dogs (study here).

 Dr. Judy Morgan wrote about the effectiveness of using turmeric for treating dog arthritis in her book “From Needles to Natural: Learning Holistic Pet Healing.”

 2. Boswellia Serrata

-Dogs Naturally Magazine has looked at some of the evidence behind this natural solution and found that clinical trials show Boswellia serrata being effective for 71% of dogs with degenerative conditions, most likely due to the presence of inflammation-fighting boswellic acids in this plant.
+Dogs Naturally Magazine has looked at some evidence behind this natural solution and found that clinical trials show Boswellia serrata being effective for 71% of dogs with degenerative conditions, most likely due to inflammation-fighting boswellic acids in this plant.

 As for the dosage, a large dog of about 50 lbs can be given at least 300 mg of Boswellia Serrata twice a day for a period of two weeks.

 3. Yucca Root

 Experts have discussed the many benefits of yucca root for dogs, and Whole Dog Journal editors have done a full review.

 Feed this for four days and observe the results for three days.
 Yucca, however, might cause stomach upset and vomiting in some breeds.

 4. Licorice Root

-People have recently found its benefits for various health issues in humans, and more pet owners are starting to look for ways on how to use it with dogs.
+People have recently found its benefits for various health issues in humans, and more pet owners are starting to look for ways to use it with dogs.

-According to VetInfo experts, licorice root should be administered in capsule form for inflammation of the dog's internal organs and tissues, and in cream form for inflammation of the external organs.
+According to VetInfo experts, licorice root should be administered in capsule form for inflammation of the dog's internal organs and tissues and in cream form for inflammation of the external organs.

-It has also been found to be effective against slowing down the degeneration of the joints, and Dogster has covered the many benefits of giving cinnamon to dogs.
+It has also been found to be effective in slowing down the degeneration of the joints, and Dogster has covered the many benefits of giving cinnamon to dogs.

 According to holistic vets, as a natural supplement, add 1/8 to 1/4 teaspoon of powdered cinnamon to your dog's food two times a day for at least two weeks.

 In her book, Dr. Morgan Judy Morgan wrote about Hawthorn as a great holistic treatment for dogs with joint pains.

 Evidence-based veterinarians seem to agree on this as well, and according to VCA Hospitals, this herb can be very effective for treating inflammation.

-A holistic treatment can be very effective for your dogs, but owners must still ensure how to properly source and use these natural products to maximize its benefits.
+A holistic treatment can be very effective for your dogs, but owners must still ensure how to properly source and use these natural products to maximize their benefits.